 The magnetic field perpendicular to a single wire loop of diameter 10.0 cm decreases from 0.50 T to zero.
-The wire is made of copper and has a diameter of 2.0 mm and length 1.0 cm.
+The wire is made of copper and has a diameter of 2.0 mm.
 How much charge moves through the wire while the field is changing?

 A single-turn circular loop of wire of radius 50 mm lies in a plane perpendicular to a spatially uniform magnetic field.
 During a 0.10-s time interval, the magnitude of the field increases uniformly from 200 to 300 mT. (a) Determine the emf induced in the loop. (b) If the magnetic field is directed out of the page, what is the direction of the current induced in the loop?

 When a magnetic field is first turned on, the flux through a 20-turn loop varies with time according to where is in milliwebers, t is in seconds, and the loop is in the plane of the page with the unit normal pointing outward. (a) What is the emf induced in the loop as a function of time?
 What is the direction of the induced current at (b) t = 0, (c) 0.10, (d) 1.0, and (e) 2.0 s?

 The magnetic flux through the loop shown in the accompanying figure varies with time according to where is in webers.
 What are the direction and magnitude of the current through the resistor at (a) ; (b) and (c)

 Use Lenz’s law to determine the direction of induced current in each case.

 An automobile with a radio antenna 1.0 m long travels at 100.0 km/h in a location where the Earth’s horizontal magnetic field is What is the maximum possible emf induced in the antenna due to this motion?